Ana Margarita Martínez-Casado: Puerto Rico, Mexico, United States

-Since 1981, Ana Margarita has head-lined in productions by Repertorio Español of classic and contemporary Spanish language theater including classics like Bodas de Sangre, La Casa de Bernarda Alba, and contemporary pieces like La Gringa, La Pasión Según Antígona Pérez, Parece Blanca, Revoltillo and others.
+Since 1981, Ana Margarita has headlined in productions by Repertorio Español of classic and contemporary Spanish-language theater, including classics like Bodas de Sangre, La Casa de Bernarda Alba, and contemporary pieces like La Gringa, La Pasión Según Antígona Pérez, Parece Blanca, Revoltillo, and others.

-Ana Margarita resides in New York City and works non-stop with the Repertorio Español.
+Ana Margarita resides in New York City and works nonstop with the Repertorio Español.
 She has gone on to win two ACE awards for categories including special theatre and best actress in the late 1990s.